dsc-courses/practice.dsc40a.com/problems/wi24-final-pt1/wi24-final-pt1-q04.md

 # BEGIN SUBPROB

-Albert further refine his algorithm by fitting a prediction rule of the
+Albert further refines his algorithm by fitting a prediction rule of the
 form: $$\begin{aligned}
 H(A,B,C) = w_0 + w_1 \cdot A\cdot C + w_2 \cdot B^{C-7}
 \end{aligned}$$

-Given this prediction rule, What are the dimensions of the design matrix $X$?
+Given this prediction rule, what are the dimensions of the design matrix $X$?

 $$\begin{bmatrix}